MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/service-how-to-post-service-orders.md

 >    * It has been posted to the Jobs area, so there are job ledger entries linked to it.

 ## <a name="to-post-service-lines"></a>To post service lines
-If you have to work on a service order for a considerable time without posting it, you may want to post some of the service lines linked to it as a way, for example, of keeping your stock updated.
+If you have to work on a service order for a considerable time without posting it, you may want to post some of the service lines linked to it as a way, for example, of keeping your inventory updated.
 You can post by specifying the relevant quantities on the lines to be posted.
 You may choose to post the lines one by one or by selecting several lines at a time.

 The following procedure describes shipment posting directly from a service order in locations without warehouse handling set up.
 If the location is set up to require warehouse handling, then shipment posting happens in a different warehouse document, depending on the location setup.